Registrar Frequently Asked Questions

-How do I receive transcript?
+How do I receive a transcript?

-a.
-For further help, call the National Student Clearinghouse (703-742-4200).
+For further help, call the National Student Clearinghouse at 703-742-4200.

-I cannot register on the Wildcat Web because there is financial hold on my account.
+I cannot register on the Wildcat Web because there is a financial hold on my account.
 What do I need to do?

 What happens if I forget to clear my balance before the payment deadline?

-a.
 Students are required to drop courses by the published last day of registration to avoid being charged for classes they do not attend.

 When can I register?